manierim/adeditor/README.md

 ## ALFA Version

-The project is currently in early - prototyping - stage.
+The project is currently in an early - prototyping - stage.

 [Online release](http://manierim.github.io/adeditor/) is meant for _testing only_.